markfisher1/LEMP-stack-on-AWS/README.md

 $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectLEMP/index.html

 TROUBLESHOOTING ERROR

-a.
-How to Uninstall MYSQL From Ubuntu? i encountered a password error (i forgot to add a password) so i got locked out from using mysql so i had to uninstall mysql from my ubuntu.(i reinstalled it after the uninstall to correct the password part)
+How to Uninstall MYSQL From Ubuntu?

+i encountered a password error (i forgot to add a password during mysql)

+so i got locked out from using mysql so i had to uninstall mysql from my ubuntu.(i reinstalled it after the uninstall to correct the password part)

 Before uninstallation, you should back up your files and configurations i.e if you have any that is important.

 You can do it manually if you are familiar with MYSQL or use the mysqldump utility, which will secure your data.

 Step 1: Stop MYSQL Services

 Before removing any application with background services, it is necessary to stop all its services before moving forward with the uninstallation process.
-To stop MySQL and its services, open your terminal window and run this command:
+To stop MySQL and its

+services, open your terminal window and run this command:

 sudo systemctl stop mysql